VulturARG/test_exercice_01/docs/problems.md

     - An additional value, `date_time`, which contain the current date time in ISO 8601 UTC **date time** (i.e. "2021-09-06 17:01:07)
     - An additional value, `sensor_data`, which contain all data load from de sensors:
       Each `sensor_data` line should contain:
-      - id sensor value as key.
+      - `id` sensor value as key.
-      - Sensor type, sensor value and sensor unit and sensor status.
+      - `type`, `value`, `unit` and `status`.
-        The sensor value can be a real number between sensor range.
+        The sensor `value` can be a real number between sensor range or `null` if there is any error.
-        The sensor status will be: `OK` if data is between the sensor ranges, `NA` if sensor can't be read, `SE` if there are a sensor error or `OoR` if sensor data is out of range.
+        The sensor `status` will be: `OK` if data is between the sensor ranges, `NA` if sensor can't be read, `SE` if there are a sensor error or `OoR` if sensor data is out of range.
 2. Add a new field named `dew_point`.
 This is a calculated valued.
 See formula bellow.
 You can find the ids of sensor to combinate to make these calculations in `conf/sensor_to_calculate.csv`

       Each line should contain:
-    - The device data from config file.
+    - `temp_id` the id of the temperature sensor used to calculate it.
+    - `hum_id` the id of temperature sensor used to calculate it.
+    - `value` the real value from calculate or `null` if there is an error in temperature or humidity sensor.
+    - `status` `OK` or `ERROR`

 Note: all real number output must be a JSON Number.